omerenma/omerenma/README.md

 <h1>Software engineer</h1>
 <div>
   <p>
-    Software engineer with 5 years of experience working with teams of all sizes to produce impactful, leading-edge solutions that engage customers and deliver business results.
+    Software engineer with experience working with teams of all sizes to produce impactful, leading-edge solutions that engage customers and deliver business results.
 Well-versed in developing progressive web application using modern, scalable and optimized code writing.
   </p>
 </div>
 <div style="display: inline_block">